 Hence, if you like working with the suite but cannot pay such a hefty amount, Office Online is just what you need.
-Both Google Docs and Microsoft Office provide similar tools at the basic and standard level.
+Both Google Docs and Microsoft Office provide similar tools at the basic and standard levels.
 However, when it comes to the advanced features, that’s where the actual comparison starts.

 4. Zoho Docs

 This one is very much like Office Online.
 However, it even outruns Google Docs and Office regarding the features.
 For example, with Zoho Docs, you can create various documents, presentations, spreadsheets, and more.

 It offers all the features found in Microsoft Office, and the collaboration tools are the same as Google Docs.
 In addition, however, it comes with the ability to let users work even offline.

 It is a free and robust Office Suite that stands as a deserving alternative to Google Docs.
 Libre Office is an evolved version of the OpenOffice.

 It comes with a clean interface, and its powerful tools give you the freedom to create professional-looking projects with ease.
 For example, you can create business presentations, marketing presentations, brochures, drawings, diagrams, etc.

 Moreover, if you go for its pro version, it unlocks all the premium features and provides you with the most versatile Office experience.

 If you worked on Google Docs and now looking for a sudden shift, CryptPad can be a good option.
 The interface is pretty familiar, and it offers similar editing tools like Google Docs.

 Besides, it even comes with a code compiler, and users can create versatile documents presentations, share whiteboards, polls, etc. The only con is the free version of CryptPad offers only around 50Mb of cloud storage.
-To unlock most of its features, you need to go for its subscription plans.
+So to unlock most of its features, you need to go for its subscription plans.

 7. Paper by Dropbox

-The paper features a simple, smart, and effective workspace that comes with various editing tools.
-It comes with limited options of editing tools so, if you want some advanced edits, it is not a relevant option.
+The paper features a simple, smart, practical workspace with various editing tools.
+However, it comes with limited editing tools options, so if you want some advanced edits.